cbaker6/CertificateSigningRequest/README.md

 Note1: To use out of the box, build the project, look under frameworks, and drag "iOSCSRSwift.framework" into your project.
 You will need to do this in two places:

 - In your project Targets, click on "General"
-- Place "iOSCSRSwift.framework" in "Embedded Binaries" and "Linked Frameworks and Libraries"
+- Place "iOSCSRSwift.framework" in "Embedded Binaries" and it should automatically appear in "Linked Frameworks and Libraries"
 - Then, simply place "import iOSCSRSwift" at the top of any file that needs the framework.

 Note2: You can get your publicKey in bit by querying it from the iOS keychain using String(kSecReturnData): kCFBooleanTrue in your query (see "setUp()" in iOSCSRSwiftTests.swift).